Silloky/fortilogin/README.md

 Fortilogin
 ==========

-This script has been designed to work without problems on a freshly installed Raspbian Wheezy system.
+This script can be used to connect a headless system to a Fortinet-based captive portal.

+Fun fact : I decided to use this script to connect a Remarkable 2 device (e-ink tablet), which runs a fully-flegded Linux in the background to my school network that uses Fortigate for its infrastructure.

+Forked from Palakis/fortilogin

-Usage : fortilogin.py me@company.com [superduperpassword]
+Usage : fortilogin.py username [superduperpassword]

 The password is optional.
-If you launch the script with only the username specified, it will ask for a password in a hidden prompt
+If you launch the script with only the username specified, it will ask for a password in a hidden prompt.